pnkjjsr/react-boilerplate-basic/README.md

 # react-boilerplate-basic
-Basic boilerplate for react.   with webpack babel and initial react setup
+Basic boilerplate for react.
+With webpack babel and initial react setup

+# Installing all the dependency
+npm install

+# Start the server and load runtime changes.
+npm start